How long will Hardwax Oils last? Depending on the floors use and maintenance, generally 5 to 7 years, if not more.

 What should I do with cloths covered in Whittle Waxes products?
 Any cloths/towels that become impregnated with our products should be allowed to dry out flat to avoid self-combustion.

 What can I do if the surface becomes dull?
 This dullness is often caused by incorrect cleaning methods or materials.
-Use Whittle Waxes Floor Care for cleaning and maintenance.
+Use Whittle Waxes Floor Care Concentrate for cleaning and maintenance.
 (It is a highly concentrated cleaning detergent with replenishment properties).This will bring back the usual sheen to the surface.
+Also additional protection and refreshing with Evolution Maintenance Oil will strengthen the resistance of the coating.

 I have made wooden toys for my baby, I am worried about what he puts in his mouth.
 Are Whittle Waxes Hardwax Oils and Treatex Hardwax Oils safe for children’s toys?
 The Hardwax Oils are safe for humans, animals and plants after drying and complies with DIN 53160 and EN 71 for children’s toys.
 Contains no biocidal substances or preservatives.
 Not only are they practical for toys but also for the crib itself.